-masala bhaat or masale bhat recipe – a spiced rice and veggie one pot meal, that i would always have at maharashtrian weddings. this was one of my favorite dish at the weddings and i have really some good memories with this particular spicy rice dish.
+masala bhaat or masale bhat recipe with step by step photos – a spiced rice and veggie one pot meal, that i would always have at maharashtrian weddings. this was one of my favorite dish at the weddings and i have really some good memories with this particular spicy rice dish.

 i still remember, we would all be sitting in a row for the food to be served to us. it would usually begin with salt, pickle, chutney, salad first ( i would skip the poori bhaji) and then with varan, rice, ghee followed by masala bath and mattha (spiced buttermilk or chaas). we would wait till everything was served to us. now here i would get confused what to have the masale bhaat with…. have it plain or with varan or mattha? silly i know, but after finishing the varan with rice, there would always be some varan left.

 to be honest, i loved masala bhaat both with varan and mattha. the varan as well as the buttermilk would tone down the heat & spice of the masale bhaat and was good enough for a tween like me.

 i still cannot forget when during a college social work visit to an NGO, we were served masale bhat by the women, who were part of the NGO, during a function. now that masala bhaat was one of its kind. i wish i had asked the recipe then. the taste of that masale bhaat still lingers and i have not been able to make it like that one.